KavrakiLab/Ape-Gen2.0/README.md

 ### Main Workflow:

+#### Debugging on large scale experiments:
+- FileNotFoundError: This is particularly coming from RCD, there is a race condition, as the split files are being store initially on root directory before they are moved.
+These should be stored from the get-go in the folders.

 #### Minor issues:
 - Add all the folders with the executables to `$PATH`, so that we do not have absolute paths to Autodocktools etc.
 - Maybe have an argument for `autobox` size for SMINA scoring (larger values will result in greater time but much more accurate docking)